1. What is an Internal Medicine & Pediatric physician?

 4. Will Dr. App be accepting new patients?

-Yes.
-Dr. App will remain open to new patients to allow for access to care to new and old families.
+Dr. App will remain open to newborn patients only.
+Our other care providers will be accepting new patients and families.

 To view a listing of the plans that Dr. App accepts, click here.